Bionic-OSE/Suwako-WinUtils/README.md

-# Suwako Win32 utilities
+# Suwako Windows utilities
+Home-made utilities that gets you through Windows' quirks. **Simple, effective, does what's said as-is, and no extra effects.**
-A collection of my own home-made Windows utilities that makes your day better.
-Most of which are based on PowerShell.
+Most of which are based on PowerShell, but you may also find a bit of C# here and there.

-**Suwako Moriya** is a character from [Touhou Fūjinroku - Mountain of Faith](https://en.touhouwiki.net/wiki/Mountain_of_Faith)
+**Suwako Moriya** is a character from [Touhou Fūjinroku - Mountain of Faith](https://en.touhouwiki.net/wiki/Mountain_of_Faith).